Originally published January 2017 / Updated December 2020

 Vaccines are considered one of the most valuable methods of preventing and controlling infectious diseases1 and have saved countless lives.2 They are readily available in most parts of the world and are generally accepted as safe and effective in preventing disease.
+In the context of the COVID-19 pandemic, vaccines are considered an essential component for the long-term containment of the disease.
 Yet, some people still debate their necessity, efficacy, and safety.
 This may present challenges for physicians who know a particular vaccine is indicated and appropriate, but the patient or the patient’s legal guardian is hesitant about or refuses the vaccine.

 Trends and attitudes toward vaccinations

-The National Advisory Committee on Immunization3 and the Canadian Paediatric Society4 recommend routine immunizations to prevent certain infectious diseases and their consequences.
+The National Advisory Committee on Immunization4 and the Canadian Paediatric Society5 recommend routine immunizations to prevent certain infectious diseases and their consequences.
 However, some individuals refuse or delay routine vaccination for themselves or their children.
-A 2015 national survey of attitudes toward vaccines indicated more than one in four Canadians are hesitant or misinformed about vaccines.5 The 2013 Childhood National Immunization Coverage Survey found high vaccination coverage rates for Canadian toddlers, ranging from 73% for chicken pox to 91% for polio, but experts said that these rates fall below the rates needed for community immunity to keep vaccine-preventable diseases at bay.6
+A 2015 national survey of attitudes toward vaccines indicated more than one in four Canadians are hesitant or misinformed about vaccines.6 The 2013 Childhood National Immunization Coverage Survey found high vaccination coverage rates for Canadian toddlers, ranging from 73% for chicken pox to 91% for polio, but experts said that these rates fall below the rates needed for community immunity to keep vaccine-preventable diseases at bay.7 While the rollout of COVID-19 vaccines is still in early days, the latest data from the non-profit Angus Reid Institute indicates that 21% of Canadians are either hesitant or will refuse to be vaccinated.8

-Public health officials and studies in recent years expressed concern about vaccine hesitancy and refusal increasing the risk of epidemics of vaccine-preventable illnesses.5,7 The factors that influence hesitancy and refusal can be placed into one of three categories: complacency, confidence, and convenience.8 They are also diverse, ranging from a lack of knowledge and information, to past negative experience with vaccinations, to risk perceptions, to lack of trust in health professionals, to moral or religious convictions on disease and vaccines.9
+Public health officials and studies in recent years expressed concern about vaccine hesitancy and refusal increasing the risk of epidemics of vaccine-preventable illnesses.6, 9 The factors that influence hesitancy and refusal can be placed into one of three categories: complacency, confidence, and convenience.10 They are also diverse, ranging from a lack of knowledge and information, to past negative experience with vaccinations, to risk perceptions, to lack of trust in health professionals, to moral or religious convictions on disease and vaccines.11

 Discussing vaccines with patients